toolness/macroquad-fun/README.md

 ## Architectural notes

-As mentioned in the introduction, I started this project partly to explore implementing my own ECS.

-Actually, wait.
-Now that I think about it, I _didn't_ originally want to implement an ECS--I just wanted to make a game in Rust.
-But because Rust doesn't have many object oriented affordances, I quickly ran into problems when I initially wrote this in an object-oriented style.
+Originally, this game used a somewhat object oriented architecture.
+But because Rust doesn't have many object oriented affordances, I quickly ran into problems.

-This led me to re-watching West's talk and reading her associated blog post, which fortunately described a journey much like the one I was taking: developing a game in OO and running into lots of issues.
+This led me to re-watching Catherine West's RustConf 2018 closing keynote, [Using Rust For Game Development](https://kyren.github.io/2018/09/14/rustconf-talk.html), and reading her associated blog post, which fortunately described a journey much like the one I was taking: developing a Rust game in OO and running into lots of issues.

-At this point, at of the end of 2022, the architecture has, with the immense help of West's materials, evolved into an architecture that is essentially an "array of structs" ECS--what West calls a "bare minimum" ECS system.
+At this point, at of the end of 2022, the architecture has, with the immense help of West's materials, evolved into an architecture that is essentially an "array of structs" ECS--what West calls a bare minimum ECS system.
 It lacks the cache locality optimizations afforded by a "struct of arrays" style ECS.

 It also uses a HashMap for all the entities instead of a vector with generational indices, which is probably not great for performance, but the actual game isn't demanding enough for this to be an issue right now.